hauke96/master-thesis/notes/future-work.md

 * 3D data or at least "level" of OSM data
 * Self-intersecting polygons (triangulation fails because convex hull cannot be determined correctly or something)
 * Persist graph to not import it everytime
+* Adding attributes to visibility edges (e.g. "surface=grass" when traversing grass area)
+* Better routing profiles for more realistic routes